5 Most Common Mac Startup Key Combinations You Need to Know - Qiling

 How do I start my Mac when it is frozen?

-2. 2.
-For Intel-based Macs: Press the Option or Alt key and release the key until you see the Startup Manager on the screen.
+2. For Intel-based Macs, press the Option or Alt key and release it until the Startup Manager appears on the screen.

 Can I recover data from a Mac which won't start?

-When your Mac cannot boot, you need a portable recovery tool to recover data.
-You can recover data with Deep Data Recovery for Mac in three steps:
+If your Mac can't boot, you'll need a portable recovery tool to recover your data.
+Fortunately, Deep Data Recovery for Mac can help you do just that in three simple steps, making it possible to recover your important files even when your Mac is unbootable.

 1. 1.
 Scan your Mac disk to find files on your Mac.